rmichak/ITP150-FA25/classwork-12.md

 ### **Kali Linux: Security**

 Kali Linux is designed for security testing, making it essential to understand basic security tasks such as scanning networks, checking for vulnerabilities, and analyzing security logs.
-In this tutorial, we'll go through some beginner-level **security tasks** in Kali Linux using **Bash commands** and then replicate the same tasks using **Python** to automate the processes.

 ---